luc-github/ESP3D-TFT/docs/WebDavService.md

 - 404 if the resource does not exist
 - 503 if any error accessing the local file system (e.g. access denied)
 - 500 if any error during the file/dir deletion
+- 400 if the resource is / or /sd or /fs

 ## MKCOL method
 The MKCOL method is used to create a new collection resource at the location specified by the Request-URI.